axelcournac/2micron_project/README.md

 #### Data extraction
 Data can be dowloaded on Short Read Archive server at the following address **http://www.ncbi.nlm.nih.gov/sra**.

-A SRA executable called fastq-dump from SRA can be used to extract and split both mates of a library (to use it, you can go with your terminal to the directory containg the executables files by using the bash command cd).Then the program can be used like this:  /fastq-dump library_identification --split-3 -O /path_to_a_directory
+A SRA executable called fastq-dump from SRA toolkit can be used to download and split both mates of a NGS library:

 ```bash
 ./fastq-dump SRR639031 --split-3 -O /home/data/